dustinpfister/blog_posts/_posts/vuejs-destroy.md

 ## 3 - Conclusion

 So far I can not say that I use the destroy method in projects as I often just reuse the same stack of resources over and over again rather than creating and destroying as needed.
-There is looking into how to mop up everything that might happen when killing a vue instnace, but there is also not killing anything to begin with.
-With any project there is a kind of max number of something that I keep in mind with things inclduing a max number of vue instances for something.
-So there is just creating that number of instances and just making them actaive or inactive as needed.
+There is looking into how to mop up everything that might happen when killing a vue instance, but there is also not killing anything to begin with.
+With any project there is a kind of max number of something that I keep in mind with things including a max number of vue instances for something.
+So there is just creating that number of instances and just making them active or inactive as needed.